grechaw/dear_programmer/A_Few_Thoughts_1.md

 Clearly coding has a mathematical basis but humans use your code and you work with others in crafting code.

-One brutish way to put this - if you do not understand one of the most important components of the system (eg. human) you are going to fail.
+One brutish way to put this - if you do not understand one of the most important components of the system (eg. human) you are going to encounter difficulties.

 Learning how to program better is probably not going to help you understand humans better.